 Pursuant to the Investment Advisory Agreement (the "Advisory Agreement"), the Adviser provides investment advice to the Funds and oversees the day-to-day operations of the Funds, subject to the direction and oversight of the Board.
 The Adviser also oversees the trading of portfolio securities for the Funds.
 The Adviser is responsible for trading portfolio securities for the Gotham Enhanced 500 ETF and Gotham 1000 Value ETF, including selecting broker-dealers to execute purchase and sale transactions.
 The Adviser has currently delegated to Gotham trading authority in connection with the day-to-day management of the Gotham Short Strategies ETF's portfolio, including selecting broker-dealers to execute purchase and sale transactions; however, trading authority related to the issuance or redemption of Creation Units is currently being exercised by the Adviser.
 Under the Advisory Agreement, the Adviser is also responsible for arranging sub-advisory, transfer agency, custody, fund administration and accounting, and other related services necessary for the Funds to operate.
 The Adviser administers the Funds' business affairs, provides office facilities and equipment and certain clerical, bookkeeping, and administrative services.
 Under the Advisory Agreement, in exchange for a single unitary management fee from each Fund, the Adviser has agreed to pay all expenses incurred by the Funds except for the Excluded Expenses, as defined in the Prospectus.
-For the services provided to the Funds, each Fund pays the Adviser a unitary management fee, which is calculated daily and paid monthly, at an annual rate based on the applicable Fund's average daily net assets as set forth in the table below.
+For the services provided to the Funds, each Fund 's average daily net assets as set forth in the table below.